An12854/redstone-armor-and-tools/README.md

 • Tools will power on Redstone for a short second when Right-Clicked (Planned for future update)

-• Redstone items are planned to be created by upgrading Iron Tools & Armor with Redstone on a Smithing Table (As such the mod is limited to 1.16+ until someone finds/makes a mod that backports the smithing table to previous versions.)
+• Redstone items are created by upgrading Iron Tools & Armor with Redstone on a Smithing Table (As such the mod is limited to 1.16+ until someone finds/makes a mod that backports the smithing table to previous versions.)